OneAndZero24/MinimalPlusPlus/README.md

 E-Mail: oneandzero24@gmail.com

 #Note
 This project is currently beeing busily developed.
 Some of the features are not implemented yet or they are not working, but it will be fixed.
-Some of the code is currently just a place holder.
-In the future there will be separate Libraries folder.
+Some of the code is currently just a placeholder.

 Shortcuts and status bar tips are not working and I am not sure why...